 Co-Investigators William Wagner, Marina Kameneva, Steve Webber, Peter Wearden

 Title Pumps for Kids, Infants and Neonates (PumpKIN) Preclinical

 Program: The PediaFlow™ Pediatric VAD

 Description For the past five years our consortium, consisting of the University of Pittsburgh and the Children’s Hospital of Pittsburgh, Carnegie Mellon University, LaunchPoint Technologies and WorldHeart Inc., has undertaken an ambitious program to develop a pediatric blood pump, motivated by the critical need to treat infants and toddlers with congenital and acquired heart diseases.
 We have relied on first principles to develop, de-novo, a miniature blood pump specifically intended for this population.
-The first phase of this program has produced the PediaFlow™ PF3, believed to be the world’s smallest magnetically levitated (maglev) blood pump with the following outstanding features:
+The first phase of this program has produced the PediaFlow™ PF3, believed to be the world’s smallest magnetically levitated (maglev) blood pump.